Hywan/mnt.io/content/articles/2026-02-23-about-memory-pressure-lock-contention-and-data-oriented-design/index.md

 here:

 1. Why is it random?
-2. Why so much memory allocations and deallocations?
+2. Why so many memory allocations and deallocations?

 The second problem will be discussed in the next section.
 Let's start with the first problem in this section, shall we?

-Let's dig by the beginning. `eyeball_im_util::vector::sort::SortBy` is used like so:
+Let's start at the beginning. `eyeball_im_util::vector::sort::SortBy` is used like so:

 ```rust